prBigData/documentation/source/scrapers.rst

     1. FOR EACH url passed to the constructor
         a. make an HTTP request to get the additionnal info html page from vesselfinder
         b. parse the response page
-        c. post treat the parsing results if necessary
+        c. post-treat the parsing results if necessary
         d. append the additional infos on that vessel to the additional info export file
-        e. store it cassandra as well
+        e. store it in cassandra as well
         f.
 SLEEP(SLEEP_DELAY)